Keyboard shortcuts

 end

-def self.create_contact(first_name, last_name, email, contact_type)
+def self.create_contact(first_name, email, contact_type)

 err = ErrorStruct.new